AshJToomey/Ashley-2nd-Project/README.md

-Here’s a clean and professional README.md file for your Accessible Multi-Page Web App with Voice Navigation:

-⸻

 Accessible Web App with Voice & Keyboard Navigation

 This project is an accessibility-focused, multi-page web application built using HTML, CSS, and JavaScript.
 It allows users to navigate through pages using keyboard arrows, voice commands, or the custom voice trigger "Hey Ash".